 Social Signals

-Our agency got our first SEO generated lead within two months of starting to publish content and link building.
+Our agency got our first organic generated lead within two months of starting to publish content and link building.
 (Read: No, I’m not going to start shouting on social media that you can rank page one in two months)

 One of our targeted pages is also ranked on the 4th to 5th page of local SERPs.
 However, despite continuing to build high quality links and publish content onwards in August 2024 (the 3rd month), there has been no movement on the search results.